deepakpixel/TooDo/README.md

 ## Support

-For queries or suggestions, email hi@deepakjangra.com.
+For queries or suggestions, email hi@deepak.wiki